 equipped): Displays when using hill start assist is not available.
 Refer to the Driving chapter for transmission function and operation.

-Overdrive cancel and grade assist (if equipped): Illuminates when the overdrive function of the transmission has been turned off and the grade assist function has been turned on, refer to the Driving chapter.
+Overdrive cancel and grade assist (if equipped): Illuminates when the overdrive function of the transmission has been turned off the next highest gear.
+Refer to the Driving chapter for more information.

 Upshift (manual transmission):